There’s huge amounts of sewing guidance on the web. It’s a lovely idea, and thanks to all the people who do all the work.

-So the aim of this is mainly selfish, for easy access links to good tutorials.
+So the aim of this is mainly selfish, for easy access links to good tutorials which suit my preferences.
 Of course I haven’t seen all the possible sources on each technique, but hopefully I’ve found good ones.

 Couture sewing is the highest quality – slow and accurate.
 Most of us don’t want to take quite so much trouble.
 But taking just a little extra care with each sewing process can make a big difference to the quality of the result.

 And that’s what this is about.

 People who like to jump in and have a go, who prefer quick sewing and brief visual instructions, will find all this very exasperating 😀

 I’ve been surprised to find, on a sewing discussion board, that strong passions can be aroused about sewing technique – insults being flung about how you like to sew edge finishes or shape an armhole [?!]